-The fees both our Edmonton and Calgary estate law offices charges for Alberta probate fees are $1,999 plus 1.5% of the net value of the estate.
+The fees both our Edmonton and Calgary estate law offices charges for Alberta probate fees are $2,250 plus 1% of the net value of the estate.
 In some instances, with simple estates we offer a flat rate fee without the percentage of the estate.
 A number of factors play into these cases, therefor, it is important to ask for these details when you call or email us.
 Again, we provide this information at no cost to you.
 We want to make life easier for you at what is often a challenging time.

-Why Is There A Sliding Scale For Alberta Probate Fees?
+Why A Sliding Scale Exists For Alberta Probate Fees?

 As estates increase in value, the amount of work required to make the probate application generally increases.
 This extra work takes various forms.
 For example, some of the reasons for this increase of work and complexity in higher values estates include increases in the: